Charchit12657/Superstore-Sales-Analysis-Dashboard/README.md

 Analyzed trends across regions, categories, and time Evaluated impact of discounts on

---

 ## Key Insights

-The Central region recorded the lowest profit margin (~7.8%), indicating underperformance compared to other regions
+a) The Central region recorded the lowest profit margin (~7.8%), indicating underperformance compared to other regions.

-The Furniture category consistently generated losses despite strong sales, highlighting cost or pricing issues
+b) The Furniture category consistently generated losses despite strong sales, highlighting cost or pricing issues.

-High discounts (around 40%) were strongly associated with negative profit, suggesting over-discounting as a key problem The Technology category emerged as the most profitable segment, contributing significantly to overall profit
+c) High discounts (around 40%) were strongly associated with negative profit, suggesting over-discounting as a key problem.

+d) The Technology category emerged as the most profitable segment, contributing significantly to overall profit

-Certain sub-categories showed high sales but low or negative profit, indicating inefficiencies in pricing strategy
+e) Certain sub categories showed high sales but low or negative profit, indicating inefficiencies in pricing strategy

---

 ## Key Metrics Analyzed
 Total Sales